BrainObjects/BrainObjectDocs/10-Related_Projects.md

   - Originated at IBM .. is that a good or bad sign?
   - What does it do?
 Is is really just "routing" URIs from HTTP requests to functions?
   - KituraNIO … is still work in progress (2019.02)
+  - Kitura is not actively developed any more
 - (-) Con